Thymelaeaceae

 The Thymelaeaceae /ˌθɪmᵻliːˈeɪsiː, -si%aI/ are a cosmopolitan family of flowering plants composed of 50 genera (listed below) and 898 species.
 It was established in 1789 by Antoine Laurent de Jussieu.
-The Thymelaeaceae are mostly trees and shrubs, with a few vines and herbaceous plants.
+The Thymelaeaceae are mostly trees and shrubs, with a few vines and herbaceous plants, the latter including some annual species.

 Description

-This is not intended as a full botanical description, but only as a few notes on some of the conspicuous or unusual traits of the family when Tepuianthus is excluded.
-The bark is usually shiny and fibrous.
-Attempts to break the stem often result in a strip of bark peeling down the side.
-The number of stamens is usually once or twice the number of calyx lobes.
-If twice, then they often occur in two well separated series.
+Several conspicuous or unusual traits are characteristic of the family (when Tepuianthus is excluded).
+The bark is usually shiny and fibrous, with strips of bark peeling down the side of broken stems.
+The number of stamens is usually once or twice the number of calyx lobes; when twice, they often occur in two well separated series.
 Exceptions include Gonystylus, which may have up to 100 stamens, and Pimelea, which has only 1 or 2.
-The floral tube appears to be a calyx or corolla, but is actually a hollow receptacle.
-This feature is probably unique to Thymelaeaceae.
-The sepals are mounted on the rim of the floral tube.
-Stamens may be mounted on the rim or inside.
-What appear to be petals are actually stipular appendages of the sepals.
-The fruit is a 1-seeded berry or an achene.
-The 1-seeded berries have often been mistaken for drupes whenever the seed coat was mistaken for an endocarp.

-When using a key to the families of flowering plants, Thymelaeaceae are often difficult or impossible to recognize because of equivocal interpretation of the flower parts.
+Thymelaeaceae are often difficult to identify because of equivocal interpretation of the flower parts.
 Sepals, petals, and staminodes are hard to distinguish, and many keys are ambiguous about whether staminodes should be counted as stamens.
 Moreover, in Wikstroemia, individual plants often produce anomalous flowers.
-In these, the nonfunctional organs are much deformed and bear little resemblance to the parts that they represent.

-A good collection of pictures of plants in this family has appeared in a scientific paper.

 Taxonomy

-The family is named for the genus Thymelaea, the name of which is a combination of the Greek name for the herb thyme θύμος (thúmos) and that for the olive ἐλαία (elaía) - in reference to its thyme-like foliage (i.e. minuscule leaves) and olive-like fruit.
+The family is named from the genus Thymelaea, the name of which is a combination of the Greek name for the herb thyme θύμος (thúmos) and that for the olive ἐλαία (elaía)—in reference to its thyme-like foliage (i.e. minuscule leaves) and olive-like fruit.